davidteacmc/BoundingBoxLabeler/README.md

 * Right-click: undo
 * ESC: quit

-6. Results are saved in a text file named "bounding_boxes.txt"
+6. Results are saved in the text file "bounding_boxes.txt"